3 Reading and writing data with Polars

 dfs = pl.concat(

-pl.collect_all(queries) # this returns a dict of result DataFrame
+pl.collect_all(queries) # this returns a list of result DataFrames

 )